-Yet there are many arguments for more comprehensive reform.
+Yet there are many arguments for reform.

 Arguments for reform

-- Average life expectancy at birth is 82.3 years, 85.4 for women and 79.5 for men.
+- French average life expectancy at birth is 82.3 years, 85.4 for women and 79.5 for men.
 Although the official retirement age is 62, men on average retire at 60 while women who interrupted their careers to raise children often have to work until they’re 67.
 Many public sector workers get a sweetheart deal.
 Railway drivers can retire at 50, policemen at 52 and metro workers at 55.

 - International observers agree France’s generous, and balkanized, retirement system is one of the reasons it works less than any other industrialized nation: 630 hours per year per capita, according to the OECD, compared with 722 hours in Germany and 747 in the United Kingdom.

-- France currently has 42 different public pension schemes, ten for the state railway company alone.
+- France has 42 different public pension schemes, ten for the state railway company alone.
 Macron would merge them into a single, points-based system, which would make it easier to switch jobs and take a few years off to parent.

 - Some funds, like those of metro workers, are chronically loss-making (no wonder!) while others, like those for lawyers and nurses, are in the black.
 They fear losing out, but they currently subsidize loss-making funds anyway through their taxes.

 - Those who are low-paid early in their careers, like teachers, fear losing out if pensions are decided by points accrued over a lifetime rather than a percentage of their salary at retirement, now 61 percent on average.
-However, they will also be making lower monthly pension payments over their working life.
+However, they will also be making lower monthly pension payments during their working life.

 - Reforms will not apply to anyone already in retirement and all rights acquired up to 2025 will be preserved.
 Even after that, there will be a fifteen-year transition to the new system.
-So almost nobody protesting right now will actually experience any change.
+So almost nobody protesting right now will experience any change.